Professor Jean Sanger named Fellow of the American Association of Anatomists

 Jean Sanger, PhD., professor of cell and developmental biology, has been selected as a fellow of the American Association of Anatomists.
 Sanger will be recognized for her demonstrated excellence in science and her contributions to anatomical sciences April 9 at the Experimental Biology meeting in Orlando.

 This latest honor for Sanger comes on the heels of her selection late last year as a Fellow of the American Association for the Advancement of Science (Section on Biological Sciences).
-Sanger received the AAAS honor for “distinguished contributions to cell biology, especially in imaging cell division, assembly and maintenance of myofibrils—basic units of muscle fibers—and the interactions of
+Sanger received the AAAS honor for “distinguished contributions to cell biology, especially in imaging cell division, assembly and maintenance of myofibrils—basic units of muscle fibers—and the interactions of infections bacteria with host cells.”

 In 2017, Sanger was named a Fellow of the American Society for Cell Biology.
-Individuals are recognized as fellows for their service to the organization and for their research that must have
+Individuals are recognized as fellows for their service to the organization and for their research that must have significant and sustained impact on the discipline of cell biology.

 Sanger’s current work at Upstate examines how myofibrils are assembled and maintained, and how disease-associated mutations of muscle proteins affect these two processes.